clowdr-app/clowdr/README.md

 #### 1. Configure application

 1. In the left sidebar under `Applications`, click `Applications`.
 1. There should be a single application named `Default Application`.
-If not, create an application.
-Click on it to go to its settings page.
+If not, create a new application of type Single Page Application.
+Click on the application name to go to its settings page.
 1. Rename the Default Application if you'd like, and make a note of the following configuration parameters:
    - Domain
    - Client ID
+1. In the `Application Properties` section, for `Application Type` select `Single Page Application`.
 1. Configure `Allowed Callback URLs` (comma-separated) (The format/suffix of these urls should not be altered.
 They should include `localhost`.)